 - Pour remaining coconut milk (3/4 cup) into a pot over medium heat.
 Bring to a light boil, stirring continually until small bubbles form on the outer edges and surface is lightly steaming.
 Pour this hot coconut milk into your blender/processor.
 Immediately blitz to combine, 5 to 10 seconds.

 - To finish the custard, pour all of this back into your pot and switch heat on medium-high.
 Stir continuously and reduce heat to medium as it thickens, 7 to 10 minutes.
-Meanwhile, taste-test for sweetness, adding a more sugar until desired sweetness is reached.
+Taste-test for sweetness, adding a more sugar until desired sweetness is reached.

 - When thickened to your liking, pour or scoop into serving dishes or glasses.
 Refrigerate until cold.
 To serve, distribute reserved cubes of fresh mango over the tops of the custard.
 Add sprigs of fresh mint if desired.